Azure/postgres-entra-auth/python/README.md

-# azurepg-entra: Azure Database for PostgreSQL Entra ID Authentication
+# azure-postgresql-auth: Azure Database for PostgreSQL Entra ID Authentication

 This package provides seamless Azure Entra ID authentication for Python database drivers connecting to Azure Database for PostgreSQL.
 It supports both legacy and modern PostgreSQL drivers with automatic token management and connection pooling.